 address so they can send you a thank you note.

-For more information, or to have your name added to our
+Email us for more information, to have your name added

 season and to enable us to get your family information

 21 - The East Hants Pee Wee B Hockey Team held a “Fill the Net” food

 drive on Feb.
 21/15.
 Here's some team members in front of collected

 food in vehicle.

 Hants Sportsplex - the East Hants Female Hockey Team collected non-perishable